-If you don’t agree with a decision we have made, you should talk to your local area coordinator, early childhood partner, support coordinator, or planner.
+If you don’t agree with a decision we have made, you should talk to your My NDIS Contact or support coordinator.

 We can also give you written reasons on why we made the decision.
 Contact us if you’d like reasons for our decision.